amackera/blog.mackeracher.com/about.md

 ---

 I'm Anson MacKeracher, a computer programmer.
-I've been writing code since 2001, from operating systems to compilers, to distributed systems in all manner of programming languages.
+I've been writing code since 2001, from operating systems, to compilers, to distributed systems in all manner of programming languages.
 I'm the _Chief Architect_ at [Top Hat](https://tophat.com).
 I am happy to call Toronto, Canada my home.